-Automatic check drafting, online payments on our website, and payments by phone are now available for our customer's convenience.
+Automatic check drafting, online payments on our website, paperless billing, autopay, and payments by phone are now available for our customer's convenience.
 A leak adjustment policy is in place to assist customers with a high-water bill due to a leak.
-Please call or stop by our office for details.
+Please call, stop by our office, or see our website for details..

-If you have any questions about this report or concerning your water utility, please contact Edward Riggs Jr. at (252) 633-6500, by fax at (252) 633-6824, or by email at firstcraven@embarqmail.com.
+If you have any questions about this report or concerning your water utility, please contact Edward Riggs Jr. at (252) 633-6500, by fax at (252) 633-6824, or by email at firstcraven@embargmail.com.
 If you want to learn more about us, you may wish to attend any of our regularly scheduled meetings.
 Our public meetings are held the second Tuesday night of each month starting at 6:00 p.m. in our main office.
 You may also visit our webpage at www.firstcravensanitarydistrict.com or follow us on Facebook for the latest information.